-These are marked by a "d", "ad", "fd", "fyd" or "gd", depending on the applicable dividend methodology (see "Dividend Policy" for details).
+These are marked by a "d", "ad", "fd", "fdx", "fyd" or "gd", depending on the applicable dividend methodology (see "Dividend Policy" for details).

 Hedged Equivalent Classes: All such Classes are equivalent to one of the above Classes, other than with respect to currency hedging.
 These Classes seek to limit exposure of their Shareholders to currencies other than the currency referred to in the relevant Class's designation; a systematic passive currency-hedging overlay will be performed by JPMorgan Chase Bank, N.A. on a significant part of the assets of the relevant Fund attributable to these Classes.
 Over-hedged or under-hedged positions may arise unintentionally due to specific factors such as the net flows or fluctuations in the net asset value of the Class, however, over-hedged positions will not exceed 105% of the net asset value of the relevant Hedged Equivalent Class and under-hedged positions will not fall below 95% of the portion of the net asset value of the Hedged Equivalent Class which is to be hedged.
 The hedged positions will be kept under review to ensure that under-hedged positions do not fall below the level set out above and are not carried forward from month to month and that over-hedged positions materially in excess of 100% will not be carried forward from month to month.
 The actual passive currency-hedging overlay will not completely eliminate the exposure to currency movements, and proxy hedging may, for instance, be used when the underlying currency is not liquid or is closely linked to another currency.
-The costs of passive currency-hedging transactions are borne by the relevant Hedged Equivalent Class(es).
+The costs of passive currency-hedging overlay will not set one by the relevant Hedged Equivalent Class(es).

 Investors should be aware that any currency hedging process may not give a precise hedge.
 Furthermore, there is no guarantee that the hedging will be totally successful.
-Investors in the currency Hedged Share Classes may have exposure to currencies other than the currency of their Share Class.
-Shareholders of Hedged Equivalent Classes should note that returns of Hedged Equivalent Classes may be significantly different over time than those of unhedged Classes and that passive currency-hedging overlay may limit their ability to benefit from the currency diversification undertaken within the portfolio.
+Investors in the currency Hedged Share Classes may have exposure to currencies other than the currency of their Share